All posts by weblio PH

 Part B_10 Review

-So far, we have reviewed the previous lesson topic, “No Poverty.”
+So far, we reviewed the previous lesson topic, “Clean Water and Sanitation”.
 Do you have any questions?

-In the next part, we are going to learn about “Zero Hunger.”
+In the next part, we are going to learn about “Affordable and Clean Energy”.

 Part C_1 Description